AmineDjeghri/awesome-os-setup/docs/apps_configuration_and_shorcuts.md

 - Create an ssh key (go to your ssh folder on windows) and add it to git (if you have wsl, you can copy the ssh key from one to another)
 - add global username and email with git config
-- Restart obsidian.
-Try to change something on a doc and push it with: 'stage all' then 'commit' then 'push'.
-To pull stuff you can use the pull button
+- You can configure the git plugin in settings to automatically push and pull every x minutes.
 - The source control panel can be found on the left panel.
 Maybe need to change the size of the left panel to view it
 - if you face a problem with dubious ownership of repository, run this command `git config --global --add safe.directory '*'`